October 27 – 28, 2017 | Alpharetta, GA

 Join us for three inspirational main stage sessions by Karen Stubbs on this year’s theme of Grace.
 You won’t want to miss this time of learning, laughing, and celebrating our role as moms.

-Registration opens on Saturday, April 22.
-Sign up to stay up-to-date on ticket sales and event info and receive a free audio download!
+Register today, or sign up to stay up-to-date on ticket sales and event info and receive a free audio download!

 October 27 – 28, 2017

 North Point Community Church

 Join the Soar 2017 waitlist to stay up-to-date on ticket sales and event information, and you’ll receive a free download of Karen’s Soar 2016 main stage audio!

 NOTE: Registration for breakouts will be available to all registered attendees in September 2017.